Hampton-on-Sea: Oyster fisheries

-The company was successful at first, although stressed by underfunding and the cost of the pier, and by 1866 an enquiry commission stated: "The Company have already cleared about five square miles, and culched about one square mile of their grounds, and have laid down on parts of their beds many millions of oysters".
+The company was successful at first, although stressed by underfunding and the cost of the pier, and by 1866 an enquiry commission stated:

+"The Company have already cleared about five square miles, and culched about one square mile of their grounds, and have laid down on parts of their beds many millions of oysters".

 However, as the company was still relatively new, they had not yet developed their oysters to quite the same market value as the long-established Whitstable ones.
 A sideline for the Hampton fishermen was cement stones, because they were found on the Hampton fishing grounds.
 These were boulders the size of a man's head, sold to manufacturers of Roman cement.
 There was a dispute with the rival Whitstable Oyster Company, and Whitstable was fined £1 per oyster taken from Hampton's grounds, while Hampton was accused of not fully exploiting its breeding ponds and of importing foreign oysters for resale.
 In 1869, local inshore fishermen complained that their traditional territory was now defended on the company's behalf by HMS Buzzard and that the company employed outsiders for long hours and low pay.
 In the 1870s the oyster trade went into decline and suffered over-fishing, and in 1876 the Government set up a select committee to enquire into scarcity and price.
-The result was the 1877 Act which prevented sale of dredged oysters in June to August, and freshwater pond oysters between May and August.
+The result was the Fisheries (Oyster, Crab, and Lobster) Act 1877 (40 & 41 Vict. c.
+42), which prevented sale of dredged oysters in June to August, and freshwater pond oysters between May and August.
 In the following three severe winters, oysters died in the shallow estuary waters and the company went into liquidation.
 The business passed into the hands of hotel owner Major Davis who closed it down when his operation went to Faversham.
 Company assets were sold on 20 July 1881 and it officially wound up in 1884.